 Reimbursing employees accurately for the business mileage they put on their personal vehicles is no joke.
 The consequences of not doing so range from increased T&E expenses to legal action.
 What does your company need to know when paying employees for business miles driven?
 Let’s dig into the IRS mileage reimbursement rules that impact your vehicle program.

 The IRS has a few major rules when it comes to mileage reimbursement.
 First, there’s the guideline known as the IRS mileage standard.
 Second is specific to the particulars of ensuring mileage logs are IRS compliant.
 Third, there’s commute mileage.
 And finally, there’s fixed and variable rate reimbursement.
 We’ll get into the details of each below.

-Let’s say your company has been reimbursing at a rate of 66 cents per mile in 2023.
-Because that payment is 0.5 cents more than the IRS mileage standard, the IRS considers that “additional income” and taxes it.
+Let’s say your company has been reimbursing at a rate of 68 cents per mile in 2023.
+Because that payment is 1 cent more than the IRS mileage standard, the IRS considers that “additional income” and taxes it.
 Ultimately, that means the company is paying more and the employee is receiving less.

 When it comes to mileage, the IRS requires mileage logs.
 Moreover, the mileage logs must meet the IRS standards for compliance.
 The required information to meet the IRS mileage reimbursement rules is fairly simple.
 For each trip, employees must record:

 There’s a lot of room for error when driving employees recording this information manually.
 Mileage logs that don’t capture the required information are not compliant and can result in an audit.
 Luckily, there are mileage apps that automate this process.
 Automated mileage tracking also significantly reduces the issue of mileage fraud.